amazon

 - At least one listing fully optimized (new copy, images briefed if needed, backend terms updated)

-- New PPC campaign structure live and out of the learning phase
+- New PPC campaign structure live and past the learning phase

-- Initial TACoS trend (should be flat or declining vs. prior period)
+- Initial TACoS trend moving flat or down versus the prior period

 - Monthly reporting cadence established

-- A clear picture of what Q3 should look like based on your current trajectory
+- Clear view of what Q3 looks like based on current trajectory

 If you don't have most of that at 60 days, you have the wrong agency.
-Ask the question directly.
-Good operators will have a clear answer for every item on this list.
+Ask directly.
+Good operators will have a specific answer for every item.
 The ones who can't articulate it don't have a real process.

 How to Evaluate Before You Sign

-Before you commit to any Amazon management engagement, run through these four checks:
+Before committing to any Amazon management engagement, run four checks:

 Get the actual team structure.
-Who manages your account, who they report to, and how many accounts they run.
-Not the sales rep. The person who will be working on your brand every week.
+Not the sales rep. The person who will work on your brand every week.
+Who are they, who do they report to, and how many accounts are they currently managing.

 Ask for a 90-day plan.
-What will they do, in what order, and how will they measure success?
-If the answer is vague or heavily hedged, the plan doesn't exist yet.
+What will they do, in what order, and how will they measure success.
+If the answer is vague or hedged, the plan doesn't exist yet.

 Request references from brands in your category.
 Not general testimonials.
-Specific clients who sell in a similar category with similar catalog complexity.
-Category experience matters on Amazon more than most agencies admit.
+Specific clients in a similar category with similar catalog complexity.
+Category knowledge matters on Amazon more than most agencies admit.

 Understand the exit terms.
-Month-to-month with reasonable notice is standard at top agencies.
-Long-term contracts with heavy early-exit penalties are a sign the agency needs to lock you in because they can't retain clients on performance alone.
+Month-to-month with 30-60 days notice is standard.
+Contracts with heavy penalties for early exit are a sign the agency can't retain clients on performance alone.

-If you're wondering why your current Amazon results aren't where they should be, it might not be your strategy.
-It might be your account structure.
+And if your current Amazon results aren't where they should be, the problem might not be your agency.
+It might be your account structure or listing quality.
 Read why your Amazon sales are down in 2026 before you make any agency decision.
-Sometimes the problem is fixable without switching providers.
+Sometimes the fix is cheaper than a new contract.

 Amazon brand management is not a commodity service.
 The difference between a $1,500/month freelancer and a $6,000/month full-service operator is not 4x the same thing.
 It's a fundamentally different scope, team depth, and strategic approach.

 Brands generating under $30,000/month in Amazon revenue can often start with a mid-tier agency and graduate up.
-Brands doing $100,000/month or more on Amazon are usually underserved by anything below $4,000/month.
-The cost of bad management at that revenue level is larger than the gap in fees.
+Brands doing $100,000/month or more are usually underserved by anything below $4,500/month.
+The cost of bad management at that revenue level is larger than the gap in agency fees.

 The right question isn't "What's the cheapest option?"
 It's "What's the cost of another 12 months of flat or declining performance?"